Sekhemrekhutawy Khabaw: Attestations

 Khabaw is well attested through archaeological finds.

+Bubastis, architrave BM EA 1100

 Fragments of a red granite architrave measuring 2 ft 6 in by 5 ft 11 in bearing his Horus name and prenomen were discovered during excavations at Bubastis in 1891 conducted by Édouard Naville for the Egypt Exploration Society.
 The architrave is now in the British Museum, under the catalog number BM EA 1100.

+Tanis, architrave

 Another architrave discovered in Tanis shows Khabaw's name together with that of pharaoh Hor of the 13th Dynasty.
 Darrell Baker and Ryholt suggest that this close association might mean that Khabaw was Hor's son and may have been his coregent.

 Ryholt and Baker believe that both architraves did not originate from the Delta region but from Memphis.
 The architraves could have come to their find spots after the fall of the 13th Dynasty, when the Hyksos moved a large number of monuments from Memphis to Avaris and other cities of the Nile Delta such as Bubastis and Tanis.
 Alternatively, the architraves may have stayed in Avaris until the reign of Ramses II, when this king built his capital at Pi-Ramesses using material from Avaris.
 Pi-Ramesses was subsequently dismantled during the 21st Dynasty and its monuments scattered in the Delta region.

+Cylinder-seals

 Khabaw is attested by a cylinder-seal now in the Petrie Museum (UC 11527).

+Nubia, seal-impressions

 In Nubia, he is attested by 4 seal impressions from the fortress of Uronarti and one from the fortress of Mirgissa.